Text WISH to 70085 to donate £3 per month

-Jonathan, who was 10 when his wish was granted, learnt to communicate despite being ‘locked-in’ due to severe cerebral palsy.
+Jonathan, who was 10 years old when his wish was granted, learnt to communicate despite being ‘locked-in’ due to severe cerebral palsy.
 He also has kidney failure, chronic lung disease and is oxygen dependent following a car accident when he was in the womb.
 He learnt to ‘eye talk’ using a spelling board when he was seven and has since developed a reading and writing age beyond his years.
-Now, he too is going to be a published writer.

 His wish became a magical reality when Make-A-Wish arranged for Jonathan, his mum, his carer and his two sisters Susannah and Jemima, to travel to Exeter from their home near Chippenham.
 On arrival Jonathan and his family went for dinner together and then headed to Exeter Cathedral where Michael Morpurgo was waiting to meet them!